devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/15-filters.md

 `Syntax: head <filename>`

-By default `head` gives you top 10 lines of the file but you can change it according to your needs.
+By default `head` command gives you top `10` lines of the file but you can change it according to your needs.

 `head -n 5 /etc/passwd`{{execute}}